squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

-[[Dirk]] told the old lady that we couldnt find meats. everyone keeps asking us where we're from. she was worried about [[Fingersmiths]] taking her. so she wanted us to walk her home. when we offered she said she wanted to stay until late.
+[[Dirk]] told the old lady that we couldnt find meats. everyone keeps asking us where we're from. she was worried about [[The Fingersmiths]] taking her. so she wanted us to walk her home. when we offered she said she wanted to stay until late.

 we had a large misunderstanding about the exotic meats. the lady was crocheting a scarf. the last one was ruined in a [[Sporefall]]